<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Click to tweet from the Chaser blog - button

-When to offer payment installment plans
+When to offer payment instalment plans

 An example schedule for when to offer a payment plan might look like this: